 The Custody Rule remains a hot topic for SEC examiners.
 Chief Compliance Officers (“CCOs”) should have a good understanding of the Custody Rule requirements and ensure that robust safeguarding policies, procedures and internal controls are in place to protect client assets.

-CCLS can help.
+Core Compliance can help.
 Our consultants are well versed in the requirements of the Custody Rule and can assist CCOs with maneuvering through the complexities of the Custody Rule and ensuring policies, procedures and controls are adequately designed to help prevent violations.
-For more information on our services and how we can help you, please contact us at email@example.com or (619) 278-0020.
+For more information on our services and how we can help you, please contact us at (619) 278-0020.